 The misuse of pointers in Fortran can cause a memory leak.
 However, the intended functionality is often available with allocatables, which do not suffer from this vulnerability.

-6.39.2 Guidance to language users
+6.39.2 Avoidance mechanisms for language users

-Follow the guidance of ISO/IEC 24772-1:2019 clause 6.20.5.
+Use the avoidance mechanisms of ISO/IEC 24772-1:2019 clause 6.20.5.

 Use allocatable data items rather than pointer data items whenever possible.